Keele’s National MSK Audit

 MSK logo

-This project aims to evaluate the feasibility of a prototype data collection platform for providing enhanced health intelligence across community MSK services to improve the quality of care in this setting.
-It will include patient and clinician inputted data to measure the quality and effectiveness of care provision for patients presenting with common MSK conditions including joint, muscle, or back pain/symptoms.
+This project aims to evaluate the feasibility of a prototype MSK database for providing enhanced health intelligence across community MSK services to improve the quality of care in this setting.
+It will include real-world patient and clinician inputted data to measure the quality and effectiveness of care provision for patients presenting with common MSK conditions including joint, muscle, or back pain/symptoms.

 The project will be co-produced with patient partners to ensure that it meets the expectations and needs of those living with MSK conditions and provides both healthcare users and healthcare professionals with a vehicle to capture, assess, monitor, and report treatment outcomes more successfully.